Thomas

 district 1 - u.s. rep. david schweikert (R)

-Congressman David Schweikert is a seven-term member of Congress who represents part of Maricopa County.
+Congressman David Schweikert is an eight-term Congress member representing part of Maricopa County.
 A former businessman, Schweikert has an undergraduate and graduate degree from Arizona State University.
-He is married, the father of two, and a member of the House Ways and Means Committee.
+He is married, the father of two, Vice Chair of the Joint Economic Committee, and a member of the House Ways and Means Committee.

 Thomas Take: Nudging Republican